yoon-thiri04/computer-network-lectures/Chapter-1/OSI_Model.md

 ### Encapsulation
 > 🔗 The process starts at layer7( the application layer) and then moves from layer to layer in descending, sequential order.

 > 🔗 At each layer, a header can be added to the data unit.
 At layer2, a trailer may also be added and then pass into physical layer (layer1).

+> 🔗 its destination, the signal passes into layer1 and each block of data reaches the next highter layer,